SymfonyCasts/api-platform3/sfcasts/ep2-security/test-setup.md

 [[[ code('70831f3973') ]]]

 The `test` environment is special: it skips reading `.env.local` and only reads `.env.test`.
-You can also create a `.env.local.test` for env vars that are read in the `test` environment but that won't be committed to your repository.
+You can also create a `.env.test.local` for env vars that are read in the `test` environment but that won't be committed to your repository.